DrCopyPaste/RoutinR/Readme.md

 -- (something to do with the non signed package?)

 # Features ToDo

-(pending) - external apis can be linked by creating api export profiles containing post url, api user, api key (pending) -- jobs can then be assigned an individual post template (i.e. json with placeholders for start and end time)
+- api export profiles should be editable

 - huge delay when adding to dictionaryeditor?!? (can provoke showing by pressing a key inside another dictionary editors key editor)
-- job picker is not preselected when leaving and reentering view (should we delete pending values on leave? yeah KISS!!)

 - exporting creates an export log entry with date and reference to that timesheet entry
 - export individual timesheet entries
 - move db file info to settings